poetic/ember-cli-photoswipe/README.md

 ```

 Any property bound to `gallery` will become the actual gallery object.
-This is used to instanciate PhotoSwipe and to interact with the live instance.
+This is used to instantiate PhotoSwipe and to interact with the live instance.

-Any photoswipe options can be passed to the `options` property of the component.
+Any PhotoSwipe options can be passed to the `options` property of the component.
 For now the history module is disabled since it breaks ember routing.

 Finally, the `items` property is required and an array of objects should be